Complete monotonicity of a function involving a ratio of gamma functions and applications: Abstract

 \section{Abstract}

-In the paper, necessary and sufficient conditions are presented for a function involving a ratio of two gamma functions to be logarithmically completely monotonic, and some known monotonicity and inequality results are generalized and extended.
+In the paper, necessary and sufficient conditions are presented for a function involving a ratio of gamma functions to be logarithmically completely monotonic.
+This extends and generalizes the main result in [\emph{Inequalities and monotonicity for the ratio of gamma functions}, Taiwanese J. Math. \textbf{7} (2003), no.~2, 239\nobreakdash--247.] and others.
+As applications, several inequalities involving the volume of the unit ball in $\mathbb{R}^n$ are derived, which refine, generalize and extend some known inequalities.